Paper 2023/1773

 Abstract

 The classical distributed key generation protocols (DKG) are resurging due to their widespread applications in blockchain.
-While efforts have been made to improve DKG communication, practical large scale deployments are still yet to come, due to various challenges including broadcast channel scalability and worst-case complaint phase.
-In this paper, we propose a practical DKG for DL-based cryptosystems, with only (quasi-)linear computation/communication cost per participant, with the help of a public ledger, and beacon; Notably, our DKG only incurs constant-size blockchain storage cost for broadcast, even in the face of worst-case complaints.
-Moreover, our protocol satisfies adaptive security.
-The key to our improvements lies in delegating the most costly operations to an Any-Trust group.
+While efforts have been made to improve DKG communication, practical large-scale deployments are still yet to come due to various challenges, including the heavy computation and communication (particularly broadcast) overhead in their adversarial cases.
+In this paper, we propose a practical DKG for DLog-based cryptosystems, which achieves (quasi-)linear computation and communication per-node cost with the help of a common coin, even in the face of the maximal amount of Byzantine nodes.
+Moreover, our protocol is secure against adaptive adversaries, which can corrupt less than half of all nodes.
+The key to our improvements lies in delegating the most costly operations to an Any-Trust group together with a set of techniques for adaptive security.
 This group is randomly sampled and consists of a small number of individuals.
 The population only trusts that at least one member in the group is honest, without knowing which one.
-Additionally, we introduce an extended broadcast channel based on a blockchain and data dispersal network (such as IPFS), enabling reliable broadcasting of arbitrary-size messages at the cost of constant-size blockchain storage, which may be of independent interest.
-Our DKG leads to a fully practical instantiation of Filecoin's checkpointing mechanism, in which all validators of a Proof-of-Stake (PoS) blockcahin periodically run DKG and threshold signing to create checkpoints on Bitcoin, thereby enhancing the security of the PoS chain.
-In comparison with another checkpointing approach of Babylon (Oakland, 2023), ours enjoys a significally smaller monetary cost of Bitcoin transaction fees.
-For a PoS chain with $2^{12}$ validators, our cost is merely 0.6% of that incurred by Babylon's approach.
+Moreover, we present a generic transformer that enables us to efficiently deploy a conventional distributed protocol like our DKG, even when the participants have different weights.
+Additionally, we introduce an extended broadcast channel based on a blockchain and data dispersal network (such as IPFS), enabling reliable broadcasting of arbitrary-size messages at the cost of constant-size blockchain storage.
+Our DKG leads to a fully practical instantiation of Filecoin's checkpointing mechanism, in which all validators of a Proof-of-Stake (PoS) blockchain periodically run DKG and threshold signing to create checkpoints on Bitcoin, to enhance the security of the PoS chain.
+In comparison with the recent checkpointing approach of Babylon (Oakland, 2023), ours enjoys a significantly smaller cost of Bitcoin transaction fees.
+For $2^{12}$ validators, our cost is merely 0.4\% of that incurred by Babylon's approach.

 Metadata